ioBroker/ioBroker.mihome/README.md

 You can use small button on temperature sensor to trigger "double Press" event.
 Just press twice within 5 seconds.
 You can set this interval in settings, but do not set it over 10 seconds.

 ## Changelog
+### 0.2.2 (2017-08-01)
+ - (bluefox) Set after 300ms doublePress to false by Temperature Sensor\nAllow control of Plug

 ### 0.2.1 (2017-07-29)
   - (bluefox) Implement double click on temperature sensor

 ### 0.2.0 (2017-07-18)
  - (bluefox) fix battery level